-Aboard our other ferries, the M.V.
+For those travelling on the passenger/vehicle ferry vessels M.V.
 CAROL JEAN and M.V.
-ANNA C., handicap persons may remain in their vehicles during the crossing or be assisted by the crew to the upper main passenger deck.
+ANNA C., there are no wheelchair accessible restrooms on those vessels.
+Passengers whom are confined to wheelchairs or are disabled may remain in their vehicles during the crossing or may be assisted by the crew to the upper main passenger decks.
 Food and beverage services are available from uniformed crew members for those passengers desiring to remain on the vehicle deck.

 Service Animals are permitted aboard all of our vessels and inside our ticket offices.

 Reservations can be made over the telephone for both the vehicle and passenger only ferries (During the summer season, reservations are recommended for the high speed ferry ATHENA).
 When making a vehicle or passenger reservation over the telephone, tell the reservation agents your accessibility requirements and they will assist you in choosing the right vessel for your needs.
 When making passenger reservations online, we recommend choosing the M.V.
 BLOCK ISLAND or ATHENA.

 Persons who are deaf or hard-of-hearing may be connected to our reservation call center through a third party provider of text telephone relay service (TRS).
 Please contact your TRS provider, and ask that they contact us at (866) 783-7996 or (401) 783-4613, for all of your reservation needs (vehicle and passenger).

 Please note: Vessel schedules are subject to change without notice.
 Please call ahead to verify specific vessel departure times: (866) 783-7996 or (401) 783-4613.

 Arriving at the Terminal